robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 fatal and execution stopped so that remaining tests are marked failed.
 With parsing errors encountered before execution even starts, this means that no tests are actually run.

-.. note:: :option:`--exitonerror` is new in Robot Framework 2.8.6.

 __ `Errors and warnings during execution`_